HP Pavilion Desktop PCs support

 Configure the computer as a host

 To configure the computer as a host, you must set it up to broadcast its signal so that other Bluetooth devices can find and pair with it.
-After the host computer is successfully paired with the desired Bluetooth device, you should return and turn broadcasting off to keep your computer secure.
+After the host computer is successfully paired with the desired Bluetooth device, you should return to the Bluetooth Configuration screen and turn broadcasting off to keep your computer secure.

 Before using the computer to access other Bluetooth devices, some basic settings should be configured.
 The configuration will allow the computer to act as a host and enable it to connect to other devices.
 Once you verify the Bluetooth switch is turned on and the device is enabled, do the following: